-(B) communicating with domain name registrar or the contact listed on the WHOIS record to confirm that the Applicant is the registered holder of the domain name or has the exclusive right to use a domain name.
+- (A) obtaining a response indicating that the Applicant or a Parent/Subsidiary Company is the entity registered to the domain name; or - (B) communicating with domain name registrar or the contact listed on the WHOIS record to confirm that the Applicant is the registered holder of the domain name or has the exclusive right to use a domain name.

 Registered Domain Holder Contacted to Confirm Applicant's Exclusive Right.
-In cases where the registered domain holder can be contacted using information obtained from WHOIS, or through the domain registrar, DigiCert obtains positive confirmation from the registered domain holder by paper mail,
+In cases where the registered domain holder can be contacted using information obtained from WHOIS, or through the domain registrar, DigiCert obtains positive confirmation from the registered domain holder by paper mail, e-mail, telephone, or facsimile that the Applicant has been granted the exclusive right to use the requested Fully Qualified Domain Name (FQDN).
+In addition, DigiCert verifies the Applicant's exclusive right to use the domain name by:

-(1) Relying on a Verified Legal Opinion to the effect that the Applicant has the exclusive right to use the specified domain name in identifying itself on the Internet; or

-(2) Relying on a representation from the Contract Signer, or the Certificate Approver if expressly authorized in a mutually agreed upon contract, coupled with a practical demonstration by the Applicant establishing that it controls the confirmed domain name by making an agreed-upon change in information found online on a web page identified by a uniform resource identifier containing the Applicant's FQDN.
+- (1) Relying on a Verified Legal Opinion to the effect that the Applicant has the exclusive right to use the specified domain name in identifying itself on the Internet; or - (2) Relying on a representation from the Contract Signer, or the Certificate Approver if expressly authorized in a mutually agreed upon contract.